 At first glance you would think there was very little interaction between the nobility of Lincolnshire and the Tudor court.
 However, as we delve deeper we can see that, not only was there movement between the court and the county, it was not only one-sided, but fluid and travelling in both directions.
 When looking at this over the Tudor period – of over a hundred years of history – we notice the subtle changes in the interactions between the county and royal court, not only based on the progress of the time, but also the personalities involved and their personal experiences.

 For some ladies, marrying into a member of the Lincoln aristocracy was a way of getting away from the glare of the court.
-For Elizabeth (Bessie) Blount, lady-in-waiting to Katherine of Aragon, a former mistress of Henry VIII and the mother of his illegitimate son Henry Fitzroy, Earl of Richmond, it was the chance at a normal life.
+For Elizabeth (Bessie) Blount, lady-in-waiting to Katherine of Aragon, a former mistress of Henry VIII and the mother of his illegitimate son Henry Fitzroy, Duke of Richmond, it was the chance at a normal life.
 Born in 1500, Bessie Blount married Gilbert Tailboys in 1519, following her affair with Henry VIII and just months after the birth of the king’s son.
 The marriage was probably arranged by Henry as a ‘reward’ for Bessie.
 The couple settled on Gilbert’s family estates at Kyme in Lincolnshire.
 And despite being far from court, Bessie was not forgotten by the king.
 She continued to receive Henry’s favour, with various grants between 1522 and 1539 and New Years’ gifts throughout her life; in 1532 Henry sent her a gilt goblet with a cover weighing over 35 ounces.2

 Effigy of Elizabeth Blount